Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 - No web annotation dependencies in Service tests

-- Changes to Request DTOs don’t affect the Service
+- Changes to Request DTOs don’t ripple into the Service

-- Multiple Controllers can call the same Service method in different ways
+- Multiple Controllers can call the same Service method differently

-- Request and Command are often nearly identical
+- Request and Command often look almost identical

 - Unnecessary complexity for small projects like assignments

-- Large-scale projects: Command pattern recommended.
-Especially when domain logic is complex or the same logic is called from multiple channels (API, batch, message queue)
+- Large-scale projects: Use the Command pattern.
+Especially when domain logic is complex or the same logic is invoked from multiple channels (API, batch, message queue).

-If you have enough time, using the Command pattern demonstrates your understanding of layer separation.
-However, if time is limited, using Request DTOs directly is not a penalty.
+If you have time, the Command pattern signals that you understand layer separation.
+If not, using Request DTOs directly isn’t a deduction.

 Request DTO & Command (Kotlin)